gitperp/csvtoexcel/README.md

 The format denotes the data type for the column values (excluding the header line)

 Valid formats
 * generic       Writes text as is
 * float         Writes the data as float.
 The input data is expected to use a full stop as the decimal separator.
 E.g. 250.50
 * int           Writes the data as int.
+* 0.00          Writes the data as float with two decimals.
+* 0.000         Writes the data as float with three decimals.
+* 0.0000        Writes the data as float with four decimals.
+* 0.00000       Writes the data as float with five decimals.
+* 0.000000      Writes the data as float with six decimals.
+* 0.0000000     Writes the data as float with seven decimals.
+* 0.00000000    Writes the data as float with eight decimals.

 ## Validation
 ### Format